zeroamps/android/README.md

    ![Odin device added](https://github.com/chovanj/Android/blob/master/odin-device-added.jpg)

 5. Unzip firmware and then click on AP button in Odin.
 Choose md5 file you have unzipped and wait until it's loaded.
 Then click on Start button.
-When it's installed your mobile phone is restarted and you sould see PASS! in Odin.
+When it's installed your mobile phone will be restarted and you should see PASS! in Odin.

    ![Odin dowloading PASS!](https://github.com/chovanj/Android/blob/master/odin-firmware-pass.png)